FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 setInterval(JWTManager._cleanUp, 7000).unref();
 ```

 Our backend also needs to ensure that it checks JWTs with the `JWTManager` on each API call.
-This has far less impact the client than calling out to the IdP, as it is in-memory.
+This has far less impact to the client than calling out to the IdP, as it is in-memory.

 ```js
 router.get('/todo', function(req, res, next) {